Iyorchia Ayu

-Iyorchia Ayu (born 15 November 1952) is a Nigerian politician; he is the current chairman of the Peoples Democratic Party (PDP) National Working Committee.
+Iyorchia Ayu (born 15 November 1952) is a Nigerian politician; he is a former chairman of the Peoples Democratic Party (PDP) National Working Committee.
 A former Nigerian senator, he served as the 5th president of the Nigerian Senate in the Nigerian Third Republic (1992–1993).

 He later served in various ministerial positions in the Cabinet of President Olusegun Obasanjo between 1999 and 2007.

 Early career

 Ayu was born in Gboko in Benue State.
 He taught sociology in the University of Jos in Plateau State, including courses on the art and science of Marxism, and was the chairman of the Jos University chapter of Academic Staff Union of Universities (ASUU).

 After entering politics, he was influential among the majority of Tiv people in his home state of Benue.
 He was elected senator in the Third Republic on the platform of the Social Democratic Party (SDP) and became Senate president.

 In November 1993, the senate impeached Ayu, who was a strong opponent of the Interim National Government established after the elected president Moshood Kashimawo Olawale Abiola had been prevented from taking office.

 However, he later became the minister for education in General Sani Abacha's military government.

 In March 1994 he chaired a workshop on technical education in Nigeria, seeking ways to learn from Germany, the United States, Britain and Japan.